-Spartanburg Water has developed its pretreatment program based on the federal, state and local requirements that uniquely protect our customers, our sewer system, and our receiving streams.
+Spartanburg Water has developed its pretreatment program based on the federal, state and local requirements to protect our customers, sewer system, and receiving streams.

-Please contact the Spartanburg Area Chamber of Commerce, and the chamber will provide you with the detailed information you will need concerning the area.
-If Spartanburg Water can be of assistance, your first step should be to visit our customer service department located at 200 Commerce Street, Spartanburg, SC 29306, (864) 582-6375.
-Customer Service can provide information to you if we will be your provider for water and/or sewer services.
-If Spartanburg Water is your business water and/or sewer provider, our customer service department will determine how we may be involved with your planned opening or move to Spartanburg.
+Contact the Spartanburg Area Chamber of Commerce, and the chamber will provide detailed information you will need concerning the area.
+If Spartanburg Water can be of assistance, your first step should be to contact our Customer Service team.
+Customer Service can provide information to you if we will be your provider for water and/or sewer services and determine how we may be involved with your planned opening or move to Spartanburg.
 Once Customer Service has assessed your needs, we will assist you.

 If your business meets any of the above criteria then it may be considered a significant industrial user, therefore an industrial wastewater permit must be issued.
 If your business is governed by EPA categorical regulations your business will be a categorical industrial user and an industrial wastewater permit will be issued.
 Please contact our office if you have questions concerning these criteria in relation to your business plans at (864) 582-3250.